-The construction of the first romanesque collegiate church of the Nativity of the Blessed Virgin Mary was started by prince Henryk Sandomierski in the second half of the 12th century.
+The construction of the first Romanesque collegiate church of the Nativity of the Blessed Virgin Mary was started by prince Henryk Sandomierski in the second half of the 12th century.
 At the beginning of the 13th century a second, larger collegiate of the Holy Trinity was established.
-The third collegiate, preserved until today, built King Casimir the Great.
-It was erected in 1350 but retained the lower western massif from the earlier romanesque church.
+The third collegiate church, preserved until today, built King Casimir the Great.
+It was erected in 1350 but retained the lower western massif from the earlier Romanesque church.
 It was a church with a particular political meaning, which manifests itself in the decoration.

 The church was repeatedly repaired and restored.
 In the years 1460-1470 at the initiative of the chronicler and canon of Jan Długosz, the bell tower were erected at the collegiate church.
 In 1598, the roof and church clock were repaired.
 In 1678, the temple was repaired at 6000 zloty.
 The chancel was renewed.
 In 1682 the roof was destroyed by hail.
 In 1915 the temple was severely damaged by Austrian artillery.
-The western façade was destroyed, with towers dating back to the 13th-century romanesque temple.
+The western façade was destroyed, with towers dating back to the 13th-century Romanesque building.
 The church was rebuilt in the 1920s according to the design of Adolf Szyszko-Buhus.
-In 1958, during the archaeological research, the remains of the former romanesque churches were discovered in the basement of the temple.
+In 1958, during the archaeological research, the remains of the former Romanesque churches were discovered in the basement of the church.

 The oldest collegiate church of the twelfth century was a small one-nave building with an oriented chancel, lower and narrower than the nave, ended with a small apse.
 In the western part of the nave was a small matroneum.
 Under the chancel was a crypt, whose remains have survived to this day in the basement of the basilica.
 Its existence testifies to the great importance of the church in Wiślica, as the crypts in single-nave buildings were extremely rare.

-The present, Casimir’s gothic temple was erected from a stone.
-The exception is the brick top of the western façade, which is the result of the reconstruction of war damage in the twentieth century.
-The church has a pseudonave construction.
+The present, Casimir’s Gothic church was erected from a stone.
+The exception is the brick gable of the western façade, which is the result of the reconstruction of war damage in the twentieth century.
+The church has a pseudohall construction form.
 The polygonal chancel is lower and narrower than the nave, originally, it had only three bays, but during the construction process, the design was changed and chancel was extended by one more bay.
 In the north, there is an outbuilding of the 17th century, where the sacristy and treasury are located.